vaersaagod/seomate/README.md

 every project is different, so if you want to customize the output you can use this setting to provide a custom template (it needs to be in your site's template path).

-### cacheEnabled [bool]
-*Default: `'true'`*
-Enables/disables caching of generated meta data.
-The cached data will be automatically cleared when an element is saved, but it can also be completely deleted through Craft's clear cache tool.

-### cacheDuration [int]
-*Default: `3600`*
-Duration of meta cache in seconds.

 ### includeSitenameInTitle [bool]
 *Default: `true`*
 Enables/disabled if the site name should be displayed as part of the meta title.